 - if the provider considers the consumer may be eligible for the policy.

 Where possible a provider must provide flexible repayment options to meet a consumer’s individual circumstances.
 A provider must review financial hardship arrangements if the consumer notifies the provider that their circumstances have changed.

 A provider must suspend credit management action while an arrangement under a financial hardship policy is being discussed or is in place, unless:

 - the consumer agrees otherwise

 - the provider decides it is reasonable to do so given the circumstances, for example to prevent a further increase in the debt owed,

 and the provider is unable to contact the consumer using reasonable steps.
 A provider must not sell a debt during a financial hardship arrangement.
-See our position statement Collecting overdue charges for more information about suspending credit management.
+See our guidance Collecting overdue charges -in detail for more information about suspending credit management.